Sabtharishi1501/Evalix/README.md

 # Evalix

 A short, two-category self-assessment quiz that scores your answers and uses an AI provider to generate one honest, specific insight: which category you're stronger in, and one concrete way to improve the weaker one.

-Built with Flask (app-factory pattern), a Gemini → Groq → mocked-response provider chain for the AI call, and a static (no build step) HTML/CSS/JS frontend.
+This README follows the structure of the assignment brief directly, so each section below maps to Part 1 / Part 2 / Part 3 as given.

 ---